 We kicked off our services in November 2020 when COVID-19 was hitting our community hard.
-We are now offering support to over 600 people a week, we can help you too
+We are now offering support to over 600 people a week, and we can help you too.

 Our story so far

 FreeShop Crawley started in November 2020, during the challenging COVID-19 pandemic.
-Inspired by their own personal experiences, four Mums got together to offer people a way of receiving help that provided them with pride and dignity.
+Inspired by their own personal experiences, a couple of mums got together to offer people a way of receiving help that provided them with pride and dignity.

 What makes us different